K4liber/consistent_importing/dry-run-feedback.md

 - q know-first-party wouldnt ruff figure it out on its onw (13.1) -> what is the use case for "know-first-party"?

 DOROS
-- rephrase a question before answering
+- [DONE] rephrase a question before answering

 FAMIR
 - [DONE] too easy stuff at the start of the presentation